Xxamer/xxamer/README.md

 <h3>grep basic_info ~/info.txt</h3>

-- 👨🏽‍💻 I’m currently working on Elcrealrevolution.com as a fullstack developer.
+- 👨🏽‍💻 I’m currently working as a fullstack developer.
 - 🌱 I like to learn new things everyday.
 - 🤔 My interests are with front-end development, UX design, backend REST services, etc..
 - 💬 Ask me about anything, I'll help you the best I can.